ngfritz/HomePharmApp/readme.md

 The user is able to quickly loog up a drug before purchasing it in the pharmacy.
 If current stock allows, it is not necessary to purchase again.

+This application was started as the final project of the EPFL Extension School - Thinking and Creating with code cours.

 Pages:
 1. Register a drug